From Evidence-based Medicine to Evidence-Based Public Health

 An Opportunity to Find Out More about Evidence-Based Public Health

-The 2005 Annual Meeting of the American Public Health Association will be focused on the theme: Evidence-Based Policy and Practice.
+The 2005 Annual Meeting of the American Public Health Association was focused on the theme: Evidence-Based Policy and Practice.
 The meeting is in New Orleans, Louisiana on November 5-9, 2005.